joshbruce/fourth-earth-raw/public/additions/content.md

 Resolution order (initiative) is determined by how many 1s were rolled in each dice pool in descending order.
 All the characters with three 1s go first, then two 1s, then one 1; the characters who did not need to roll are resolved last.

-As rolls are resolved, characters may be subdued, which may nullify their action or desire to help or be helped by another character.
+As rolls are resolved, characters may be subdued, which may nullify their action or a desire to help or be helped by another character.

 Guidelines for turn-based: